Gl0deanR/PyEncourageBot/README.md

 # added webhook to discord server

-## took a small break, will work on it again tomorrow.
+## took a small break, will work on it again at an unknown later time...